DuyDev2k2/DuyDev2k2/README.md

 - 👋 Hi, I’m @DuyDev2k2
-- 👀 I’m interested in ...game and  fil
+- 👀 I’m interested in ...game and  film and program

 - 🌱 I’m currently learning
 Univers  department  IT